 Pure Charity offers our nonprofit partners the ability to process their checks through a lockbox.
 Please read through the questions below to learn more.

 A service Pure Charity offers to our larger Nonprofit Partners for the receipt of checks from their donors.
 Under the service, physical checks sent by donors are directed to a special secure Post Office box, rather than going to the Nonprofit office.
 Through an automated and secure process physical checks are collected from the Post Office box, processed, and the funds are deposited directly into the Pure Charity account designated for the Nonprofit Partner.
-Then all physical donations are process in Pure Charity to assign to the correct Fundraiser or Donation Category.
+Then all physical donations are processed in Pure Charity and assigned to the correct Fundraiser or Donation Category.

-- Depending on how your organization processes donor checks, a lockbox can save time from the manual requirements open mail, scanning checks and manually recording them.
+- Depending on how your organization processes donor checks, a lockbox can save time from the manual requirements of opening mail, scanning checks and manually recording them.